 Interspersed throughout the contemporary footage is rare archival material showing some of the early performances at Jacob’s Pillow along with an underlying narrative about Shawn and the founding of the this renowned festival, an annual event held at Becket, Massachusetts, in the beautiful surroundings of the Berkshire Hills.
 If you’ve been there it will bring back wonderful memories not just of the variety of dancing on offer, but of that glorious outdoor stage, those barns and the spectacular surrounding countryside.
 If you have not had the good fortune to be there Never stand still will make you want to pack your bags for 2014.

 Never stand still is so worth watching and is available online at the usual places for quite a small amount of money, even with our dollar falling against the greenback.
-Here is a link to the official trailer.
+Watch the trailer below.

 I was especially impressed by Hannah O’Neill and Benedicte Bemet.
 It is well known now that Hannah O’Neill has a seasonal contract, beginning this month, for the Paris Opera Ballet, so it was good to see her in this early stage of her professional career.
 She was dancing beautifully as one of Kitri’s friends.
 She also took the role of the Queen of the Dryads in the dream sequence and it is not too much to say that her serenity in the Queen’s solo, in part deriving from her technical assurance, was thrilling to watch.